DeptmerAshley/CS290_Spring24_LBCC/All Assignments and Final/README.md

 Majority of requirements for most assignments are completed.
 1-4 are basically met with full requirements.
 Still working on Assign 5 and final project.
 Looking toi make one cohesive project.
 Server side will be kept on one page.
 Having trouble setting the node for server side.

+Webpage now contains all elements needed for final project and assignments.
+I am having a hard time using my page on a local server.
+I downloaded the correct compiler/code to port it out but my computer is not liking it for some reason.
+THere is code there for implementation but not executing.